DeepPavlovAdmin/scai17/www2019/index.md

   Startup participation:
   * [Eloquent Labs](https://www.eloquent.ai): Gabor Angeli
   * [Replika AI](https://replika.ai): Nicolas Ivanov
+  > * **Title**: Replika - AI that Cares
+  > * **Abstract**: Replika is a chatbot application that aims to make people feel better via meaningful and supportive conversations.
+With over 100K monthly active users Replika has a great opportunity to collect a vast amount of conversational data (user-chatbot conversations) to later use this data to enhance its own models.
+Under the hood Replika employs different types of modern approaches to building conversational chatbots, ranging from traditional rules-based models to freshly adopted BERT-based selective and RL-boosted generative models.
+The presentation will touch on each component of Replika’s dialog system, demonstrating their ability to work smoothly in ensemble in order to solve one of the most important real-life problems of nowadays.

   * [Rulai](https://rul.ai): Yi Zhang
   * [Mosaix](http://www.mosaix.ai): Ni Lao